supalarry/ft_ls/README.md

-r - reverse the order of listed items l - long form displays persmissions of a file, links, owner, group, size of file in byte, date of modifictation and name.
+r - reverse the order of listed items l - long form displays persmissions of a file, links, owner, group, size of file in byte, date of modifictation and name. a - displays also hidden files, current directory . and parent directory ..
 ```

 Also displays set user id, set group id and sticky bit in addition to major